Skip to Main Content

 Have extra pump parts

-Avoid the stress of failing pump parts by always having extra spare parts and collection kits with you.
-Follow manufacturer guidelines for replacing pump parts to maintain optimum functionality.
-If you will be assembling your pump parts the night before, having enough sets to get you through the day will make the setup that much easier.
+Avoid the stress of failing pump parts by trying to have extra spare parts and collection kits with you.
+Be sure to follow manufacturer guidelines for replacing pump parts to maintain optimum functionality.
+If you are assembling your pump parts the night before, having enough sets to get you through the day will make the setup and cleaning that much easier.
+If you don’t have extra sets on-hand, you’ll need to clean parts after each session.

 Bring water and snacks